marojas29/fizzbuzz-api-takehome-mario-rojas/FizzBuzz/README.md

 - Be sure to input numeric values where numeric values are expected (int), although data type validation as been covered as well.

-Note: data type validation has been handled only at API level, this per the nature of this assessment, usually my approach would be to implement data check at client and server side for data parameters, following a "fast-fail" apprroach.
+Note: data type validation has been handled only at API level, this per the nature of this assessment, usually my approach would be to implement data check at client and server side for data parameters, following a "fast-fail" approach.

 Having said that, non-numeric input values have been covered accordingly

-Once you select a valid choice, and input parameters accordingly, a list generate method is triggered which will automatically print values based on specifications
+Once you select a valid choice, and input all parameters accordingly, a list-generate method is triggered which will automatically print values based on specifications.

-The application has been design to loop until user selects option to exit (choice 0)
+The application has been design to loop until user selects option to exit (choice 0).

 ### Prerequisites
 - SDK: Since the nature of this project is java (jar executable file) having an SDK is a prerequisite